 Many manufacturers of hernia mesh know that their products are defective, and many continue to market them to the public despite this knowledge.
 Many of these devices cause serious complications in patients that can lead to further injury, hardship, and financial cost.

-In either case, the personal injury attorneys at the Shouse Law Group want our clients to be well-informed.
+In either case, the personal injury attorneys at the Shouse Law Group want our clients to be well-informed about options, including a hernia mesh lawsuit.
 We answer some of your most common questions about mesh removal.

 - 1.1 What types of hernias are treated with hernia mesh?